swtrh/uhaul/README.md

+# U-haul

-U-haul.
-For your hauling needs.
+ -- For your hauling needs.

+## How do I run this thing?

+ * ./mongod &
+ * node server.js